Gleditsia sinensis: Traditional medicine

 It is one of the "50 fundamental herbs" used in traditional Chinese medicine.
-Gleditsia sinensis has been used in China for at least 2000 years as a detergent.
-The thorns of Gleditsia sinensis are used as a medicinal herb in China and Korea and may have antitumor properties.
+Gleditsia sinensis has been used in China for more than 2,000 years as a detergent.
+The thorns of Gleditsia sinensis are used as a medicinal herb in China and Korea and may have anti-tumor properties.
 The thorns of Gleditsia sinensis LAM.
-(Leguminosae) have been used in traditional medicine for the treatment of inflammatory diseases including swelling, suppuration, carbuncle and skin diseases.
+(Leguminosae) have been used in traditional medicine for the treatment of inflammatory diseases including swelling, suppuration, carbuncle, and skin diseases.